hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ```

 ## Log configuration
-syslogd is configure via Config DB config 'cmld_client get_node InternetGatewayDevice.X_SC_Management.Syslog.' this config is read from the libsl_syslog.so plugin of smd daemon, which generate the file '/tmp/lxxd/logd.conf' and start the daemon with it as parameter.
+'syslogd' is configure via Config DB config 'cmld_client get_node InternetGatewayDevice.X_SC_Management.Syslog.' this config is read from the libsl_syslog.so plugin of smd daemon, which generate the file '/tmp/lxxd/logd.conf' and start the daemon with it as parameter.

 # GPON ONU status

 ## Get the operational status of the ONU
 ```
-gponctl getState
+/bin/gponctl getState
 ```

 ## Get information of the OLT vendor
 ```
-umci_ctl stack get olt_type
+/usr/sbin/umci_ctl stack get olt_type
 ```
 or
 ```
-umci_ctl rg help
+/usr/sbin/umci_ctl rg help
 ```

 ## Querying a particular OMCI ME
 ```
-umci_ctl mib
+/usr/sbin/umci_ctl mib
 ```

 ## Getting/Setting Speed LAN Mode

 # GPON/OMCI settings

-part of GPON config is done via the misc configuration loaded as first lib by the smd binary, config can be seens here:
+Part of GPON config is done via the misc configuration loaded as first lib by the smd binary, config can be seens here:
 ```
-cmld_client get_node InternetGatewayDevice.X_SC_MiscCfg.GPON.
+/usr/bin/cmld_client get_node InternetGatewayDevice.X_SC_MiscCfg.GPON.
 ```
 beware the field 'OmciManageUniMask', 'PretendFwVersion' are initiated in the binary with respective value '01000000', '0'

 ## Getting/Setting ONU GPON Serial Number
-default value is a 16 hexa on the back of the ONT, starts with '53434F4DA'
+Default value is a 16 hexa on the back of the ONT, starts with '53434F4DA'
 You can test serial and/or ploam combinaison using with below command.
 Pwd is Hexe only and can be up to 36.
 ```
 /bin/gponctl stop
 /bin/gponctl setSnPwd --pwd 00-00-0X-XX-XX-XX-XX-XX-XX-XX --sn YY-YY-YY-YY-YY-YY-YY-YY
 /bin/gponctl start

-#you can monitor status by running:
+# You can monitor status by running:
-gponctl getstate
+/bin/gponctl getstate
 ```
-to save the serial number you need to re-mount R/W the '/tmp/var_link_dir/ft' and change the "gpon_sn" file (consider backup of the folder before ANY action)
+To save the serial number you need to re-mount R/W the '/tmp/var_link_dir/ft' and change the "gpon_sn" file (consider backup of the folder before ANY action)
 ```
 /bin/mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft
 echo "XXXXXXXXXXXXX" > /tmp/var_link_dir/ft/gpon_sn
 /bin/mount -o remount,ro /dev/mtdblock5 /tmp/var_link_dir/ft
-reboot
+/sbin/reboot
 ```

 ## Getting/Setting ONU GPON PLOAM password